shawn-frank/shawn-frank/README.md

 ![Nespresso (1)](https://github.com/user-attachments/assets/dc108cd6-871c-428f-911d-19e84ce234d7)

-* In just one week, over 1,200 people engaged with the activation, receiving such positive feedback that it was later replicated in Kuwait
+These were some of my key engineering contributions to the Nespresso Vertuo iPad app

 * The iPad app was built in Swift, with a fully programmatic UIKit UI, leveraging AutoLayout, UIScrollView, and UIView animations
 * For data persistence, I used CoreData, UserDefaults, and the documents directory
 * Networking and API integration were handled via URLSession
 * Multithreading was achieved using DispatchQueues and DispatchGroups
 * I then hired and led a backend engineer to build the backend using Laravel and implement integrations with Twilio and SendGrid

+In just one week, over 1,200 people engaged with the activation, receiving such positive feedback that it was later replicated in Kuwait

 <br>